shrideio/shoebox/README.md

    - On _Step 3_ - [EC2 region](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html).
 You may want to add more than one region in case one of the servers is down.

-   - On _Step 6_ - If Cloudflare is not selected as a DNS provider please adjust the command accordingly to possible options given in the [DNS Plugin list](https://certbot.eff.org/docs/using.html#dns-plugins).
+   - On _Step 6_ - If Cloudflare is not selected as a DNS provider, the command has to be adjusted accordingly to the options given in the [DNS Plugin list](https://certbot.eff.org/docs/using.html#dns-plugins).

 3. Run `certbot` with the following parameters to acquire a certificate.
 The default pending time for `NAME` record update is 10 seconds.
 It may be increased using the `--dns-cloudflare-propagation-seconds` if the command fails due to a timeout.